DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/error-handling/index.md

 For this, we've created a service token that you can use to register your own class which we will use to notify your code of the error.

-The token you'll need to import is `smartNgRXErrorHandlerToken` and you'll want your class to implement `SmartNgRXErrorHandler` which has one method `handleError`.
+The token you'll need to import is `smartErrorHandlerToken` and you'll want your class to implement `SmartErrorHandler` which has one method `handleError`.

 `handleError` takes two arguments: